 Q: Do you charge by the hour?

-A: No. We are pleased to handle all personal injury cases on a contingency fee basis, so you do not owe us attorneys' fees unless we recover for you.
+A: No. We are pleased to handle all personal injury cases on a contingency fee basis.

-Q: What is my auto accident injury claim worth?
+Q: I was hurt in a car crash.
+What is my personal injury claim worth?

 A: This depends on the severity of your injury.
 Are you permanently disabled or unable to return to your job because of the injury?
 Did you lose a loved one in the car wreck?
 Every case is different, so every settlement/verdict is different.
 The best way to determine the value of your potential case is to give me a call.